 Guided Bass & Trout Fishing

-Each body of water provides its own unique fishing experience, and the Chapman’s are familiar with how to make the best out of either environment.
+Each body of water provides its’ own unique fishing experience, and the Chapman’s are familiar with how to make the best out of either environment.
 So how does it work?
 Well, since the goal here is to catch fish, you will need to go fishing when and where the fish are biting and that usually means in the very early morning around dawn.
 Other times of the year, especially in July and August, the fish are best caught at night after the recreational boat traffic has cleared out.
-Depending what you’re after and what the fish are going, Gene or Ryan may meet you at our boat dock, but most likely you’ll meet one of them by the Beaver Dam or at his house just a few miles from the resort for a quick ride to where the fish are hungry.
+Depending on what you are after and what fish are biting, Gene or Ryan may meet you at our boat dock, but most likely you will meet one of them near the Beaver Dam.

 Gene Chapman owns and operates Beaver Guide Service and is not affiliated with Beaver Lakefront Cabins other than we think he’s a great guide and an all around nice guy.

 Reservations are made by calling Beaver Guide Service directly at 479-253-5048.

 When fishing on Beaver Lake, Beaver Guide Service can accommodate 4 people.
 When fishing on the White River, they can only accommodate 3.

 Weather on the lake or river is unpredictable and subject to change over the course of a single trip.
 Extra clothing and rain or wind gear is a good idea since you will only miss what you did not bring along.
 Sunscreen and sunglasses are very important in the summer.

 Two options.
 You can call 1-800-364-GAME and the conservation commission will take your information and credit card and give you a confirmation number or you can go to agfc.com .